verificarlo/verificarlo/doc/01-Install.md

     * bokeh
     * significantdigits (version 0.2.0 or above)
   * GNU parallel (only required for running the test suite)
+  * bzip2 (only required for running the test suite)

 Then run the following command inside verificarlo directory: